Information On Alcohol Abuse: What is Alcoholism?

 Causes, effects, statistics and advice on binge drinking

-Binging on alcohol is so ubiquitous in some western societies that we've kind of accepted it.
+According to studies offering information on alcohol abuse, bringing on alcohol is so ubiquitous in some western societies that we've kind of accepted it.
 Accepted is perhaps the wrong word, 'become immune to' is maybe a better one (or three).

 We may shake our heads and murmur about the state of the world when

 There are also those who see binging on alcohol as a so-called rite of passage for young people.
 They're young, they want to have fun, experiment.
 Why fuss about it, they'll grow out of it.

 develops into a clear and present danger.
 Suddenly drinking too excess

 And we are right to be worried.
 It's true that many young people will grow out of getting drunk, however, a minority will not and will go on to develop alcohol abuse issues and/or become alcohol dependent.